peterwwillis/devopsyoga-content/principles/index.md

 DevOps methodology doesn't have many hard-and-fast principles, but there are a few that best practices has shown to be incredibly helpful, such as:

- - [Immutability]
-   This idea, that something does not change once it is created, helps make changes more predictable.
-This in turn makes developing features more predictable, and operating a product more predictable, and predictability results in more stable applications.
+ - [Immutability][] : The idea that something does not change once it is created.
+This helps make the following more predictable:
+   - Changes to infrastructure, policies, software, etc
+   - Feature development
+   - Operation of a product
+   - Application stability

 ---